Jvde2019/RP_Pico_ShortTimeTimer/README.md

 # RP_Pico_ShortTimeTimer
 Because of defectice mechanical Timer some replacement musst be created :-)

+# Description
+* CPU PiPico
+* Display  OLED SSD1306 based
+* Control Rotaryencoder
+# Funktion
+initially the display shows 59:59 long buttonpress inverts lsb to indicate is editibelity with rotary encoder, shortpress shifts this to the next left digit if Lsb ist adjusted shortpress starts timer if 00:00 is reached the buzzer tone activated, shortpress stopps alarm, @ any time the longpress is taken starts setting.

 # ToDo
 - [ ] finish code
 - [ ] debug code